 MR. LOZANO: Well, that's what we wrote into the text.
-But we could just say they have a completed training -- stop.
-And if someone hasn't asked the question can LAB talk to EDPlan, I think then -- was that question asked in here?
-Because that would seem to solve the problem if the two could talk.
-But do we not know whether they can or can't talk?
+But we could just say they have a completed training -- upload if they've, in fact, done the training.

 DR. LYNCH-WALSH: No, we're changing the culture.
 Stop.
 Stop.
 Stop.
 Stop.
 Stop.